-The Institutional Biosafety Committee (IBC) reviews recombinant DNA research conducted at or sponsored by the University for compliance with the NIH Guidelines for Research Involving Recombinant DNA Molecules (Guidelines) and approves those research projects that comply with the Guidelines.
+The Institutional Biosafety Committee (IBC) reviews recombinant or synthetic nucleic acid molecules research (r/s DNA) conducted at or sponsored by the University for compliance with the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules and approves those research projects that comply with the Guidelines.
 Additionally, the IBC reviews and approves research involving:

 - microorganisms and viruses pathogenic to humans, plants or animals

 - select agents*

 - biological material from human and non-human primate

 - animal tissues that present zoonotic disease concerns

 The IBC reports to the University's Institutional Official (IO).

 The Dean for Research, with assistance from the Biosafety Officer (BSO) and the IBC Chair, recruits and nominates IBC members.
 IBC members are formally appointed by the Dean for Research in writing to three-year terms.
 The following are voting members: